Vaei/ProcHitReact/README.md

 Dedicated servers don't process hit reacts, unless you enable the setting.

 ProcHitReact was designed with multiplayer games in mind.

-### Data Validation
-ProcHitReact has reasonably stringent data validation to aid users who make a mess of the settings, further improving ease of use.

 ### Debugging Capability
 See the [debugging section on the Wiki](https://github.com/Vaei/ProcHitReact/wiki/Debugging) to learn how to Debug ProcHitReact.